Some cats have visible balding around the eyes, while others have thinning fur above the eyes.

 The sebaceous glands found in the hair follicles in the skin are responsible for releasing sebum.
-Although the disease is uncommon in cats, it can result in balding in the face, head and ear regions.
+Although this disease is uncommon in cats, it can result in balding in the face, head, and ear regions.

-There is no cure for sebaceous adenitis, but symptoms of the disease, such as itching and irritation can be managed using anti-inflammatory drugs and anti-scaling products to remove the crusty sores that form around the hair follicles.
+There is no cure, but symptoms such as itching and irritation can be managed using anti-inflammatory drugs and anti-scaling products.
+These will remove the crusty sores that form around the hair follicles.

-Treatment for solar dermatitis includes keeping your cat away from the sun.
-You may also use an antibiotic ointment to prevent infections and encourage healing.
+You can clear up solar dermatitis by keeping your cat out of the sun.
+Use an antibiotic ointment to prevent infections and promote healing.